draftable/compare-api-net-client/README.md

 - Sign up for free at [api.draftable.com](https://api.draftable.com) to get your credentials.

-- Add a reference to the `Draftable.CompareAPI.Client` project.
+- Install the [`Draftable.CompareAPI.Client` NuGet package](https://www.nuget.org/packages/Draftable.CompareAPI.Client/).
+This will add a reference to `Draftable.CompareAPI.Client`.

 - Start creating comparisons:
     ```